Skip to main content

 The React Compiler (optional in React 19) automatically memoizes your components and values.
 You no longer need manual useMemo or useCallback for most cases — the compiler optimizes re-renders for you.
 See the React docs on the Compiler.

-How to Learn This on Scrimba
+Learn This on Scrimba

 The best way to learn Server Components is through Next.js, the framework that pioneered them.